astralord/astralord.github.io/_posts/2024-04-30-transformer-inference-toolset.md

 A lot of optimization techniques will be left out, e.g. quantization methods, which are relatively diverse and deserve a separate post.
 Also we mostly discuss transformer inference and won't mention some training tricks, such as mixed-precision training, gradient checkpointing or sequence packing.
 But even so a lot of optimizations from this post could be applied to training as well.

-TODO: Flash attention is definitely about training!! (well only recomputation....)

 ## GPU architecture overview

 To tackle language model speedup problem, first we need to understand the concept of the hardware we work on.
 While Google's TPUs and Apple silicon chips are rising up, NVIDIA's **GPUs** stil dominate the market, so they'll be the subject of our in-depth look.